Abram Gots: Political activity

-Gots participated in the Russian Revolution of 1905 and for a time served in the Fighting Organisation of the PSR, which was responsible for acts of `political terror' and 'expropriations'.
+Gots participated in the Russian Revolution of 1905 and for a time served in the Combat Organisation of the PSR, which was responsible for acts of `political terror' and 'expropriations'.
 In 1906, Abram's brother Mikhail died.
 In 1907, Gots was arrested and sentenced to hard labour in Siberia.
 He was in Siberia when World War I broke out and initially joined the anti-war, 'Internationalist' faction of the PSR and participated in the Siberian Zimmerwaldists.
 Freed by the February Revolution of 1917, he returned to Petrograd and became a leading member of the Petrograd soviet.
 He also served as chairman of the All-Russian Central Executive Committee, which was elected by the First All-Russian Congress of Soviets of Workers’ and Soldiers’ Deputies in June 1917.
 He now supported a 'Revolutionary Defencist' position, supporting war in defence of the revolution but not for imperialistic aims.
 This brought him closer to the right wing of the PSR and led him into conflict with the SR 'Internationalists' around Chernov and Mark Natanson.
 Gots also collaborated with Menshevik leaders in the soviet, particularly Fyodor Dan, Mikhail Liber and Irakli Tsereteli.

 Gots opposed the October Revolution and tried to organize armed resistance to the Bolsheviks.
 He was a member of the anti-Bolshevik 'Committee for the Salvation of the Homeland and Revolution'.
 When Admiral Kolchak overthrew the coalition 'Directorate', Gots sided with those SRs who suspended military action against the Bolsheviks, for fear of aiding the anti-democratic counter-revolution.